avenirer/CodeIgniter-MY_Model/README.md

  }
  ```

-The reverse of the relationship is defined the same:
+The reverse of the relationship is defined taking care of the foreign key and local key:

 ```php
 class Phone_model extends MY_Model